 Emeritus Professor Julian Kinderlerer was the IP Unit’s first director until the beginning of 2013.
 Julian is also a former Professor of Biotechnology & Society at the Technology University in Delft, The Netherlands, former Director of the Sheffield Institute of Biotechnology Law and Ethics and honorary Professor of Biotechnology Law at the University of Sheffield in the UK.
 He is the President of the European Group on Ethics (EGE) in Science and New Technologies that reports to the European Commission, Council and Parliament on ethical issues.
 He is also a member of the South African Nanotechnology Ethics committee.
 In 2000 he was seconded to the United Nations Environment Programme to design and implement a project designed to assist developing countries develop their regulatory system to comply with the Cartagena Protocol on Biosafety that eventually involved over 130 countries.
 He has also acted as the Specialist Adviser to a House of Lords Select Committee on European Agriculture and modern Biotechnology.

-Eve Gray is an Honorary Research Associate in the Centre for Educational Technology at the University of Cape Town.
-With a background in academic publishing, she brings to her promotion of Access to Knowledge an awareness of the value of the professional skills that publishers contribute knowledge dissemination and their understanding of the strategic importance of effective dissemination.
+Eve Gray has a background in academic publishing, she brings to her promotion of Access to Knowledge an awareness of the value of the professional skills that publishers contribute knowledge dissemination and their understanding of the strategic importance of effective dissemination.
 Eve also sees the potential for digital media to transcend both the limitations of the traditional publishing models in the global South and the knowledge barriers that face the developing world.
 In 2006-7 Eve was an International Policy Fellow of the Open Society Institute, Budapest, in the Open Information Working Group.
 She has worked in a number of projects relating to access to and participation in the communication and publication of African research.
 She is currently the Project Lead for the Scholarly Communication in Africa Programme, a four-country project funded by the IDRC.
 Her major role in the project relates to policy development for scholarly communications at institutional and national level in the participating countries, working in partnership with the Southern African Regional Universities Association (SARUA).
 Eve is a member of the Committee on Scholarly Publishing of the Academy of Science of South Africa, which is responsible for the implementation of a government-funded open access scholarly publishing journal programme in South Africa, in collaboration with SciELO in Brazil.
 She is a Trustee of the Electronic Publishing Trust, a UK-based Trust, which works with developing country scientists and publishers to improve access to the world’s research literature and to raise the visibility of research findings published in developing countries.
 Eve blogs here.